-The zone occupies the area along the railway line north of Teddington Station, and across the junction of Station Road/High Street.
-It includes the recent 6 storey development at Informer House on the corner.
+The zone occupies the area alongside the railway line north of Teddington Station, and across the junction of Station Road/High Street to include the 2-3 storey buildings of Marvan Court.
+It includes the recently completed 5-6 storey development Informer House and the adjacent 5-6 storey Travelodge.
+Other than Marvan Court, the zone sits outside the High Street Teddington Conservation Area.